U.S. Relations With Denmark

 More information about Denmark is available on the Denmark Page and from other Department of State publications and other sources listed at the end of this fact sheet.

 Denmark and the United States have long enjoyed a close and mutually beneficial relationship.
 The two countries consult closely on European and other regional political and security matters and cooperate extensively to promote peace and stability well beyond Europe’s borders.
 Denmark is a stalwart NATO ally and a reliable contributor to multinational stability operations, as well as to international assistance initiatives.
 Denmark has roughly 500 forces deployed worldwide to NATO, the UN, and the Global Coalition to Defeat ISIS.

 Bilateral Economic Relations

 The U.S. is Denmark's largest non-European trade partner.
 In 2016, U.S. Denmark total two-way goods trade totaled just over $10 billion; services trade in 2015 totaled $7.0 billion.
-Aircraft, computers, machinery, and instruments are among the major U.S. goods exports to Denmark, while Denmark exports industrial machinery, chemical products, furniture, pharmaceuticals, canned ham and pork, windmills, and plastic toy blocks (Lego).
+Aircraft, computers, machinery, and instruments are among the major U.S. goods exports to Denmark, while Denmark exports industrial machinery, chemical products, furniture, pharmaceuticals, canned ham and pork, windmills, and Legos.
 In addition, Denmark has a significant services trade with the U.S., a major share of it stemming from Danish-controlled ships engaged in container traffic to and from the United States (notably by Maersk-Line).
 Danish foreign direct investment amounted to $18 billion in 2015.
 Danish companies employed more than 70,000 in the United States.

 Denmark's Membership in International Organizations